 - Continued availability of back files in either print or electronic format.

 - Reliability of the producer, publisher, host, and vendor.

 - Quality of graphic materials should be comparable to the print or better.

 - Ability of primary users to access the electronic product on a consistent basis.
 Relative difficulty in using the printed version vs. electronic counterpart.

 - Users' perceptions of the relative importance of unique applications in either the print or the electronic version that are not well served by either medium and thereby justify the retention of both formats.

 Exceptions are made for titles that are currently free on the Internet assuming there are no onerous license restrictions.

-The Library will comply with the existing copyright laws.
-The Library will also promote copyright compliance among users and among its staff.
+The Libraries will comply with the existing copyright laws.
+The Libraries will also promote copyright compliance among users and among its staff.